GitanshKapoor/GitanshKapoor/README.md

 👩‍💻 I'm currently working at Accenture as a Software Engineer.

-🧠 I am deeply passionate about DevOps Eng./Automation Eng., CloudOps Eng. and Cloud Eng.
+🧠 I am deeply passionate about DevOps Eng., Infrastructure Automation Eng., CloudOps Eng. and Cloud Eng.

 👯‍♀️ I am a Team Player so, I like to work in a Team.